Compared to other social media platforms, TikTok can feel like there’s some magic at work.

 In this study, the highest engagements overall were on Tuesday at 9 a.m., Thursday at 12 a.m., and Friday at 5 a.m.

-The huge caveat here is that, to make these numbers useful for you, you need to consider your viewers' own time zone and location.
+The huge caveat here is that to make these numbers useful for you, you need to consider your viewers’ own time zone and location.

 This data is certainly interesting and not a wrong place to start when first crafting your TikTok strategy.
 However, it won’t be long before you can get personalized analytics, and that’s when you’ll find out what’s truly the best time to post on TikTok for your specific account.
+For more insights, you can explore resources like recharge TikTok, which offer additional guidance and tips for optimizing your content and engagement on the platform.

 How to find the best time to post on TikTok for your business